 The School of History at UEA specialises in the political, social and cultural history of Britain and Europe from the Middle Ages to the present.
 We offer MA by Research, MPhil and PhD research degrees.

 Research and supervision

 Supervision is available in a wide range of research areas, with particular strengths in medieval history, early modern Britain, modern Europe, modern Europe, modern British and international history, landscape and environmental history and local and regional history.

 More than 80,000 historical monographs and 250 specialist journals are available in the University Library; special collections available on campus include: British Parliamentary Papers, the Library of American Civilisation, the Holloway Collection of Contemporary Cultural Records, the East Anglian Film Archive, the Zuckerman Archive, and extensive holdings in modern European (especially German and Russian) history.
 Library resources include access to the Times Digital Archive and Early English Books On-Line.
-The slide and photographic library in the School of World Art and Museology and the riches of the Sainsbury Centre for Visual Arts are open to all our postgraduates.
+The slide and photographic library in the School of World Art and Museology and the riches of the Sainsbury Centre are open to all our postgraduates.
 The Norfolk Record Office is home to one of the richest and most extensive archive collections in England.
 In addition, we have special access to the archives and library of the History of Advertising Trust.

 The School has a track record of success with organisations such as the British Academy, the Wellcome Trust, English Heritage, the Leverhulme Trust, Suffolk Education Authority, Norfolk Mental Health Care NHS Trust and the Norwich Town Close Charity.
 Many of our projects are funded by UEA, too.
 Initiatives of this kind have enormous benefit for graduate students, who are involved at the cutting edge of new research, and have the opportunity to work alongside recognised authorities in their fields.